gitfvb/gcm-server/README.md

 # Addition for this fork

-* Install more modules: http, https, fs
+* Install more modules: http, https, fs, cors
 * Create subfolder "cert" in node base directory
 * Put 'cert/privatekey.key' and 'cert/certificate.crt' in this folder
 * replace <MSSQL-INSTANCE> and <DATABASE> in fcm.js and possibly use trusted connection instead of username/password